 First and foremost, our top priority is the health and safety of our Residents and team.
 The Coronavirus Disease 2019 (COVID-19) is a pandemic and public health matter.
 We are closely monitoring the rolling recommendations from the World Health Organization (WHO), Center for Disease Control and Prevention (CDC), American Health Care Association (AHCA), National Center For Assisted Living (NCAL), North Carolina Department of Health and Human Services (NCDHHS), Mecklenburg County Health Department, and other health care facilities.

-Assisted Living, like Senior Living with personal care services, promotes independence in a home-like setting and offers assistance with activities of daily living (ADL) like eating, bathing, dressing, grooming, toileting, transferring, and continence.
+Assisted Living promotes independence in a home-like setting and offers assistance with activities of daily living (ADL) like eating, bathing, dressing, grooming, toileting, transferring, and continence.
 Evening care and medication monitoring are also offered by caregivers.
 An individual's ADL performance is an important determining factor to gauge when and what type of long-term care is needed.

 Nursing homes take care of people who are unable to perform most ADLs, or are sick and need round-the-clock skilled nursing care.
 Most nursing homes are in an institutionalized setting and are not conducive to encouraging independence.

-No. We have a written agreement with a licensed home care agency that provides 24-hour professional staffing to assist our residents with personal care services on a daily, emergency, odd hours, or as-needed basis.
+No. We have a written agreement with a licensed home care agency that provides professional staffing to assist our residents with personal care services on a daily, emergency, odd hours, and/or as-needed basis.
 We do not offer continuous (non-stop) personal care services.
 Nursing facilities offer 24-hour continuous care.

 Assisted living cost can be expensive.
 However, if six or more hours of daily personal care services are required, assisted living may be the most affordable option to meet your personal care needs.
 Plus, here are several more reasons to consider assisted living: